Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Last but not least: both cameras have a fixed focus lens and cannot perform any PTZ functions.
 They also do not support two-way communication.

-The Night Owl vs Lorex Verdict
+The Night Owl vs Lorex Security Cameras (2024) - Verdict

 So there you have it.
 The Night Owl hardware fully stands up against the Lorex equivalent, however, is let down by issues with its apps.
 That being said, Night Owl is now fully NDAA compliant, unlike Lorex, which opens up a lot of doors to US federal contracts.
 Let us know what you think of these two brands below!